woohoolabs/yin-middleware/README.md

 ### JsonApiResponseValidatorMiddleware

 The middleware is mainly useful in a development environment, and it is able to validate a PSR-7 response against the JSON and the JSON:API schema.
 Just add it to your application (the example is for [Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony)):

 ```php
 $harmony->addMiddleware(new JsonApiResponseValidatorMiddleware());
 ```

 If validation fails, the appropriate JSON API errors will be sent.
 If you want to customize the messages or the responses, provide an Exception Factory of your own.
 For other customizations, feel free to extend the class.

-Available configuration options for the middleware (they can be set in the constructor):
+Available configuration options for the middleware (they can be passed to the constructor):

 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `serializer`: The [Serializer](https://github.com/woohoolabs/yin/#custom-serialization) instance to be used